aliadde/job-tracker-api/README.md

 The database contains users and job applications as the main domain entities, with supporting entities such as companies, jobs, positions, statuses, and resumes.

->  the database / ER diagram image here.
+>  the database / ER diagram.